oscarolsson94/security/inlämning2.md

 ## How to prevent a Man in the middle attack

 To prevent MITM attacks, there are a bunch of practical things you can do as a user.
-This, combined with encryption and the use of different veification methods in your applications will provide decent protection against such attacks.
+This, combined with encryption and the use of different verification methods in your applications will provide decent protection against such attacks.

 Precautions needed to be taken by the user:
 - Avoid public Wifi connections that aren't protected by a password.